 While they eventually found a weekend course in concrete, and plenty of information online, that didn’t provide the sort of in-depth education the pair were in search of.
 They decided to explore CCI as an option.
 A conversation with Jeff and Lane of CCI persuaded Jamie and Curtis that CCI’s program was what they were looking for.

-The CCI intake interview convinced Jamie and Curtis that CCI could give them the level of training they sought.
-“I’ll always remember that interview.
+The conversation with CCI convinced Jamie and Curtis that CCI could give them the level of training they sought.
+“I’ll always remember that conversation.
 Curtis and I were sitting in a pickup truck and, when we got off the phone, we said ‘Yeah, this is going to be worth it.’”

 Curtis and Jamie flew down to Raleigh to attend CCI, along with their son, who was less than a year old at the time.
 “We’re a team,” Jamie explains.
 “So he couldn’t leave me behind.”